FinweLtd/doc-livesync-all/docs/user_guide/installing.md

     The store version and the beta version cannot exist simultaneously on a single device.
 For each device, you can install either but not both at the same time.
 Of course, it is possible to reinstall the app to get a different version.

 !!! note
-    On some platforms, the number of beta testers is limited by the platform.
+    On some platforms, the maximum number of beta testers is limited by the platform.
 Hence, we may not be able to accept all requests to become a beta tester.
-When the beta tester status is given for a specific need, we may later need to remove the user from the beta channel (switch to the public store version).
+When the beta tester status is given for a specific need such as testing a particular new feature, we may later need to remove the user from the beta channel (switch to the public store version).

 !!! example
     Jerome has a business where he sells 360-degree videos and VR headsets to retirement homes.
 They are used for relaxation and entertainment.
 Most popular are videos where old style working methods are documented.
 Each of Jerome's setups consists of an Android tablet and an Oculus Go headset.
 The nurse helps in placing the headset comfortably to the senior's face, and selects from the tablet a video he wishes to see.
 Jerome uses the store version on kits that have been delivered, and the beta version on his own devices - just to stay up-to-date on what's coming.

 !!! example
     Anthony has purchased a set of 360 Video Start kits for his construction company.
 They are building in several cities and Anthony wants to keep himself up-to-date without spending his days traveling between the sites.
 Twice per week his site managers take a set of 360-degree photos and annotate the progress and next tasks.
 They email a PDF report to Anthony straight from LiveSYNC.
-They use the beta version, because it has some new annotation features.
+They use the beta version because it has some new annotation features they wish to test.

 ### Roles